Blue on Black: Charts and recognition

 Shepherd discussed the song's commercial significance in an interview:

-"Blue on Black" reached number 78 on the Billboard Hot 100 singles chart.
-It also reached the top position on the magazine's Mainstream Rock Tracks chart.
-A review in Billboard, described the song as a "widely appealing meld of brooding southern rock, searing blues guitar and alt-country touches".
+"Blue on Black" reached number 78 on the US Billboard Hot 100 and peaked atop the magazine's Mainstream Rock Tracks chart for six weeks, ending 1998 as the most successful mainstream rock song.
+The song also charted in Canada, where it peaked at number 47 on the RPM 100 Hit Tracks chart and number two on the RPM Alternative 30.
+A review in Billboard described the song as a "widely appealing meld of brooding southern rock, searing blues guitar and alt-country touches".

 In honor of the hit single, the Martin Guitar Company issued its Kenny Wayne Shepherd Limited Edition Signature model JC-16KWS, a distinct jumbo model in dark blue, in January 2001.
 The guitar design was inspired by the imagery evoked in the song's lyrics.
 Proceeds from the model were to be donated to Providence House, a Shreveport, Louisiana shelter and development program for homeless families with children.